czla/siamese-tracker-road-trip/README.md

 ## Performance
 * Note
     - Ranked by publish time.
-    - Performance details are gathered from original papers, not tested under the same platform.
+    - Performance details are mainly gathered from original papers, not tested under the same platform.
+    - AUC: area under curve of success plot.
-    - OP: meanoverlap precision at the threshold of 0.5.
+    - OP: mean overlap precision at the threshold of 0.5.
     - DP/Prec.: mean distance precision of 20 pixels.
     - A: accuracy.
     - R: robustness(i.e. failure).